bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Zettelkasten

-*Zettelkasten*, German for slip box, is the metaphorical glue that holds ideas together.
-Zettelkasten is a loose but exteremely powerful structure, and a system with few [hard and fast rules that can scale magnificently](https://zettelkasten.de/introduction/).
+*Zettelkasten*, German for slip box, is the metaphorical glue that holds ideas together that don't belong to a particular [PARA](#para) project.
+Zettelkasten is a loose but extremely powerful structure, and a system with few [hard and fast rules that can scale magnificently](https://zettelkasten.de/introduction/).

 These rules are:

 1. Unique Identifier as filenames
 2. Atomic content -- one note roughly equals one coherent thought
-3. Links, tags, and citations > including the knowledge in the note itself
+3. Links, tags, and citations are more important than including the knowledge in the note itself

 Fortunately for us, Zettelkasten is a core feature of the Obsidian workflow.
 The core plugin Unique Note Creator will take care of creating IDs.
 Plugins like Footnote Shortcut and Zotero Plugin make citing external resources breeze.
 This allows you as the author to focus on two things:

 1. Is this note atomic?
 2. What will I link it to?

 In BHOV-2023, Zettlekasten is responsible for ideas and notes that don't fit cleanly into the `Projects` or `Archive` folders of [PARA](#para).

-In other words, evergreen knowledge that forms your lattice of thinking, but doesn't have specific utility.
+In other words, Zettelkasten notes are evergreen knowledge that form your lattice of thinking, but don't have specific utility.
 In BHOV-2023, the goal of the Zettelkasten is to serve as puzzle pieces to help us Express (the E in [CODE](#code)) ourselves.

 Notes like [[202212090137]] and [[202212090136]] live in the root directory, but have tags that serve as "buckets".
-The page preview plugin allows us to hover over the notes and see what's inside (if you're reading this in Obsidian, go ahead and give it a try!). **Make sure to give context to links when you link them for future reference.**
+The page preview plugin allows us to hover over the notes and see what's inside (if you're reading this in Obsidian, go ahead and give it a try!).

+**Make sure to give context to links when you link them for future reference.**

 When creating a new file in BHOV-2023, by default it will automatically create it to the Zettelkasten spec.
-A single Zettelkasten is referred to as a Zettel, so each note is tagged with #zettel by default in BHOV-2023.
+A single Zettelkasten is referred to as a Zettel, so each note is tagged with \#zettel by default in BHOV-2023.

 Plugins: